Parylene C Datasheet (PDF Download) – Properties Explained

 Fortunately, the Parylene c melting temperature is high, at 290 °C. Parylene N maintains performance through temperatures even more extreme.

-Read more about Parylene and heat dissipation
+Read more about Parylene temperature range

 Parylene Barrier Properties